Nathan Morley: Awards

 Morley was awarded the New York Festival's Silver World Medal award for broadcasting in 2001 at a ceremony in Manhattan in New York.
 He was presented with the gong by broadcaster Cousin Brucie from WABC.
 He also won the IPAR award in Italy for his presentation of The World This Week in 2005.

 Newspapers

-Morley is a feature writer and journalist at the leading English language daily Cyprus Mail newspaper.
+Morley is a feature writer and journalist at the English language daily Cyprus Mail newspaper.
 He writes a weekly column for the Cyprus Observer newspaper.
 He is an occasional writer for the Daily Express in the United Kingdom.
 He also writes for the Brussels-based political newspaper New Europe.